Introduction to Graph Neural Networks for Machine Learning Engineers: Experiments

 \section{Experiments}

-This section complements the previous theoretical sections with experimental results.
+This section complements the previous theoretical sections with experimental results on node classification and link prediction in the transduction setting (see Section~\ref{sect:learning_paradigms} for a definition).
 The goal is to describe the behavior of GNNs under several training and dataset conditions.
-Our experiments focus on GCN, GATv2, and GraphSAGE because they are commonly used as benchmarks and many GNN architectures are built on top of them, for example \cite{pan2018adversarially, velivckovic2018deep, li2021training, zhang2018link, Tsitsulin2020Graph, xu2023teal}.
-Table~\ref{tab:aggregation_function_examples} summarizes important properties of these GNNs.
+Our experiments focus on GCN, GATv2, and GraphSAGE because they are commonly used as benchmarks and many GNN architectures are built on top of them~\cite{pan2018adversarially, velivckovic2018deep, li2021training, zhang2018link, Tsitsulin2020Graph, xu2023teal}.
+Table~\ref{tab:aggregation_function_examples} on page~\pageref{tab:aggregation_function_examples} summarizes characteristics of these GNNs.
 Our experiments include two other graph models: Multilayer Perceptron (MLP), which only uses node features, and DeepWalk, which only uses edges.
-All experiments are in the transductive setting.
-Two limitations are that none of our datasets are large and we only consider the node classification task.

-Thirteen open-source datasets are used: seven high homophily datasets and six low homophily ones.
-The high homophily datasets are citation networks (Cora, PubMed, CiteSeer, DBPL \cite{yang2016revisiting, bojchevski2017deep}), co-purchase networks (AmazonComputers, AmazonPhoto \cite{shchur2018pitfalls}), and a coauthor network (CoauthorCS \cite{shchur2018pitfalls}).
-The low homophily datasets are webpage-webpage networks (WikipediaSquirrel, WikipediaChameleon, WikipediaCrocodile, Cornell, Wisconsin \cite{rozemberczki2021multi, pei2020geom}) and a co-occurrence network (Actor \cite{pei2020geom}).
-All datasets are homogeneous graphs, which means they have a single node type (e.g. "article") and a single edge type (e.g. "is cited by").
-The Squirrel, Chameleon and Crocodile datasets are node regression datasets, so we transform them into node classification networks by partitioning the range of values into five parts, where each part defines a class.
-The remaining ten are natively node classification datasets.
+We use thirteen open-source datasets: seven high homophily datasets and six low homophily ones.
+In Section~\ref{sect:low_homophily} we noted that there are different ways to measure homophily.
+In what follows, we mean \emph{edge homophily}, i.e., the fraction of edges that connect two nodes of the same class.
+The high homophily datasets are citation networks (Cora, PubMed, CiteSeer, DBPL~\cite{yang2016revisiting, bojchevski2017deep}), co-purchase networks (AmazonComputers, AmazonPhoto~\cite{shchur2018pitfalls}), and a coauthor network (CoauthorCS~\cite{shchur2018pitfalls}).
+The low homophily datasets are webpage-webpage networks (WikipediaSquirrel, WikipediaChameleon, WikipediaCrocodile, Cornell, Wisconsin~\cite{rozemberczki2021multi, pei2020geom}) and a co-occurrence network (Actor~\cite{pei2020geom}).
+All datasets are homogeneous graphs, which means they have a single node type (e.g., ``article'') and a single edge type (e.g., ``is cited by'').
+Ten of the datasets are node classification networks.
+Three of the datasets---Squirrel, Chameleon and Crocodile---are node regression datasets, so we transform them into node classification networks by partitioning their values into five ranges, where each range defines a class.